 Provide coaches, mentors, or agents that model the process of setting personally appropriate goals that take into account both strengths and weaknesses. | Opportunities to check in daily or weekly with coach or mentor to serve as an accountability partner |

-Support activities that encourage self-reflection and identification of personal goals. |
+Support activities that encourage self-reflection and appreciation of one's strengths in order to build confidence. |

 |